Physical, Post-surgical, Injury and Sports Rehabilitation

-Aims at enhancing quality of life of those suffering with chronic musculoskeletal conditions such as osteoarthritis, rheumatoid arthritis, chronic pains and more.
+Physical Rehabilitation aims at enhancing quality of life of those suffering with chronic musculoskeletal conditions such as osteoarthritis, rheumatoid arthritis, chronic pain and more.

-It uses exercise therapy to help manage symptoms such as pain but also help improving functions.
+It uses exercise therapy to help manage symptoms such as pain but also helps to improve functions.

-Furthermore, in enabling you to become more active, physical rehabilitation participates to reduce the risks of developing other chronic illnesses.
+Furthermore, in enabling you to become more active, physical rehabilitation participates in reducing the risks of developing other chronic illnesses.

-It aims and enables you to mobilise as early as possible in order to reduce swelling, manage your pain, restore range of motion, joint proprioception & balance and re-strengthen the muscles surrounding the operated area.
-All of these aims at returning in a safe and controlled manner to physical function and independency.
+Post-orthopaedic Rehabilitation aims and enables you to mobilise as early as possible in order to reduce swelling, manage pain, restore range of motion, joint proprioception and balance and re-strengthen the muscles surrounding the operated area.
+All of these aims at returning in to physical function and independency a safe and controlled manner.

-It aims to facilitate the injury natural healing process while exposing gradually the injured structure to normal movements and functions.
-This enables you to return to normal function in a quicker and safer manner.
+Injury Rehabilitation aims to facilitate the injury natural healing process while gradually exposing the injured structure to normal movements and functions.
+This enables you to return to normal function more safely and quickly.

-Sport rehabilitation applies the concepts of strength & conditioning in respecting the stages of tissue healing and your physical abilities.
+Sport Rehabilitation applies the concepts of strength and conditioning in respecting the stages of tissue healing and your physical abilities.